ambitus/pyracf/resource/abstractions/individual_access.md

 #### 📄 Description

-Check **Your Access** for a general resource profile.
+Get the **Running User's** access to a general resource profile.

 #### 📥 Parameters
 * `resource`<br>
-  The **general resource profile** for which RACF should check the current user's access level.
+  The name of the **general resource profile** to evaluate with this command.

 * `class_name`<br>
-  The name of the **class** the general resource profile being checked belongs to.
+  The name of the **class** the specified general resource profile belongs to.

 #### 📤 Returns
 * `Union[str, bytes, None]`<br>
-  Returns `None` when the general resource profile has no **Your Access** defined, otherwise returns the access level as a string.
+  Returns `None` when the general resource profile has no **Your Access** section defined for the running userid, otherwise returns the access level as a string.
 If the `ResourceAdmin.generate_requests_only` class attribute is set to `True`, **concatenated Security Request XML bytes** will be returned.

 #### ❌ Raises
 * `SecurityRequestError`<br>